brootware/staging.github.io/_posts/2022-07-23-regex-performance-in-golang-and-rust-which-is-faster.md

 The tool works great!
 It has been packaged and started rolling into production.
 So What next?
 I heard good things about Go and Rust being performant as compiled languages.
 Go being good at concurrency for web services and Rust being good at systems performance.
 However, there is very limited information available for regular expressions performance of each with my specific use case.

 Thus, I decided to test things out myself and document my findings in this blog.
-Hopefully some human would read.
+Hopefully this would help someone and give insights to make decisions on their future projects with regards to regex.

 ## Baseline setup